ensdomains/ens-contracts/contracts/wrapper/README.md

 **Start State**: Unwrapped
 **End State**: Emancipated | Locked

-Wraps a .eth second-level name by sending the ERC721 NFT to the wrapper contract.
+Wraps a .arb second-level name by sending the ERC721 NFT to the wrapper contract.
 Transfers must contain additional data encoding information about the wrapped name such as fuses and expiration, or they will be rejected.

 Otherwise behaves identically to `wrapETH2LD`.